 United Brotherhood of Carpenters

-With our combined voices, we educate city and county officials, district and attorneys general, state and provincial legislators, tax regulators, and those elected to Congress and the Canadian Parliament, so they understand the breadth of the tax fraud crisis.
+With our combined voices, we will continue to educate city and county officials, state and provincial legislators and tax regulators, and those elected to Congress and the Canadian Parliament, so they understand the breadth of the tax fraud crisis.

-When they learn about the extent of the damage this does to our communities, these officials are better equipped to make a stand against it.
+When they learn about the extent of the damage, these officials are better equipped to make a stand against it.
 After all, these are the people who decide things like who secures construction contracts and how to allocate resources for enforcement of employment tax laws.